phueb/TrainDSMs/README.md

 ## Background

-Research code used to test theories of semantic development and processing.
+Research code used to test the two-process theory of semantic development.
+The theory is outlined in a CogSci 2019 submission, available [here](https://osf.io/6jfkx/).

+The code herein can be used to compare the quality of word various word embedding models trained on a 5M corpus of child-directed speech on several semantic tasks.

 ## Process-1 Word-Embedding Architectures